mattmohandiss/cube/cube/ARCHITECTURE.md

 The module serves as a core building block of the 3D visualization system, providing both the data structures and algorithms needed to represent and display cubes with proper depth, lighting, and perspective effects.
 It abstracts the complexities of 3D geometry while offering a clean interface for the rest of the application.

+The module supports both CPU-based rendering and GPU-accelerated rendering via GLSL shaders with hardware instancing for optimal performance with large numbers of cubes.

 ## Module Structure

 The cube module is divided into three logical components, each with a specific responsibility: